 For a standalone article I use the

-master branch, but for a series, I create a separate branch for each article in the series, which allows me to include links for the separate branches in the written articles.
+main branch, but for a series, I create a separate branch for each article in the series, which allows me to include links for the separate branches in the written articles.
 When the code in my scratch branch is ready, I make a PR to either

 master or the article branch.
 This is not for code review, but simply because I can squash the commits.
 I do this for a couple of reasons.
 Firstly it allows me to commit horrendous stuff safe in the knowledge that people won’t see it in the commit history, but also because I can also be safe in putting possibly sensitive stuff in my commit history, which can be removed further down the line – before it goes public.